The solution to Costa Rica’s high product prices

-This article explains that commercial protectionism of certain Costa Rican industries, high import tax on foreign products, mostly giants like Dos Pinos (milk products) and Pipasa (chicken and meat products, fresh and frozen) make it possible to charge high product prices for their products in Costa Rica and export cheaper to neighboring countries.
+This article explains that commercial protectionism of certain Costa Rican industries, the high import tax on foreign products, mostly giants like Dos Pinos (milk products) and Pipasa (chicken and meat products, fresh and frozen) make it possible to charge high product prices for their products in Costa Rica and export cheaper to neighboring countries.

 Promotions are generally advertised to the local people, in the local newspapers and not in the English language newspapers.
 So start by going native!

 Maybe you are used to walking through the grocery store in Costa Rica and just grab whatever products you always use (or used back home, to make it even worse).
 So you might end up with high product prices of those products on the shelve.

 It’s time to start shopping smartly, it only takes a couple of minutes extra by reading this blog.
 Most supermarkets in Costa Rica, carry the product price on the shelf as well as the price per gram, unit, or whatever the count of the product is.
 So it is really easy to compare, even if you do not understand how much a gram or a liter is.

 Compare and try.
 If you see the difference in price between 1-liter milk from Dos Pinos and 1-liter milk from Eskimo, you’ll get a heart attack.
 If you really want to understand what I’m talking about, check the 1-liter ice-cream from Dos Pinos and the 1-liter ice-cream from Monteverde.
-Monteverde is much better quality too.
+Monteverde is a much better quality too.
 There are hundreds of products like that.
 Don’t just go to Jumbo because they say it’s cheaper.
 First, check out the prices in the different stores.
 Compare, compare, compare.
-You won’t believe how much money you’ll save in just one shopping trip and not have to pay the high product prices.
+You won’t believe how much money you’ll save on just one shopping trip and not have to pay for the high product prices.